michaelcox3/IAI-Slide-Driver/README.md

 - Provides the user access to safety parameters such as amp limits in either direction.
 - Displays status information such as position, speed, and motor draw.
 - Handles errors thrown by the slide and is designed to halt when an error is detected.
-- Automatically populates the COM Port drop down menu with any COM ports detected by windows.
+- Automatically populates the COM Port drop down menu with COM ports detected by windows.
 - Preset section where user can create a preset of the current position and return to the position through the preset.

 The project introduced me to incremental encoders.
 I learned that in order to perform an absolute move, the slide must be homed first.